aerogear/graphback/README.md

 - Plain and most canonical GraphQL implementation Generated resolvers will work with plain GraphQL solutions.

-- Works out of the box with Apollo GraphQL framework Apollo GraphQL is often
+- Works out of the box with Apollo GraphQL

 - Full freedom - generated resources can be edited and reconfigured later